hel-astro-lab/runko/docs/installation.rst

 Installation
 ############

 This section describes the basic installation of the framework.
+See also the :doc:`clusters` page in case you are installing the code to some computing cluster.

 Downloading/Cloning
 ===================

-The framework relies on various small template libraries that are automatically obtained along the main code as submodules.
+The framework relies on various small (template) libraries that are automatically obtained along the main code as submodules.
 Because of this, remember to always issue a recursive clone:

 .. code-block:: bash